What are the Best Podcasts on Faith, Culture, and Sports? My top 8.

 Whether driving in the car, flying in a plane, or working out, I love listening to podcasts.
 As you can see below, I listen to a variety of shows.
-While there are a ton of good podcasts, here’s my 7 favorites (in no particular order):
+While there are a ton of good podcasts (my apologies to friends and great podcasters not included here!), here’s my 8 favorites in no particular order:

 1. The Briefing by Albert Mohler.
 This is a daily podcast in which Dr. Mohler discusses leading news topics from a Christian worldview.
 He is remarkably well read, but also very gracious towards people with different perspectives.
 Rarely a day goes by that I miss an episode.